Table of Contents

 After extensive clinical studies, fluoride in toothpaste is safe.
 Reviews of the risks associated with fluoride have found no evidence to support health-related concerns.

-The content amount of fluoride in toothpaste is minimal.
-The average quantity of fluoride is 1,000 to 1,500 parts per million (ppm).
-Higher contents are generally prescribed to patients who are prone to tooth decay.
+The amount of fluoride in toothpaste is minimal.
+The average fluoride concentration is 1,000 to 1,500 parts per million (ppm).
+Higher fluoride content is generally prescribed to patients who are prone to tooth decay.

 Dentists’ application of Fluoride

-Upon request, dentists may apply fluoride as part of standard check-up and clean treatments.
+Upon request, dentists may apply fluoride during standard check-ups and cleanings.

-Dental fluoride is a preventative treatment that is part of the check-up and clean fee and is often covered by your private dental health insurance.
+Dental fluoride is a preventive treatment included in the check-up and clean fee and is often covered by your private dental health insurance.

-It is recommended to get fluoride treatment from your nearest dentist once every 6 to 12 months, depending on your oral health.
+Depending on your oral health, it is recommended that you get fluoride treatment from your nearest dentist once every 6 to 12 months.

 Fluoride is beneficial to patients who are susceptible to tooth decay and have weakened enamel.